 Architectural Scope

 The Pharmacy Remote Prescription manager uses HL logical links, HL application protocols, and RESTful services to send and receive messages related to remote prescriptions.
 Once a user enters the option PSO LM BACKDOOR orders, an HL7 QBP^Q13 message is built using the treating facility list for the selected patient to populate the PID segment.
 The HL7 message is sent to the Pharmacy Manager.
-Upon receipt of the HL7 query message, the Pharmacy Manager orchestrates a serious of REST calls to each VistA facility identified in the PID segment to retrieve a list of active prescriptions for the patient.
+Upon receipt of the HL7 query message, the Pharmacy Manager orchestrates a series of REST calls to each VistA facility identified in the PID segment to retrieve a list of active prescriptions for the patient.
 The per VistA active prescriptions lists are aggregated together and sent back in the HL7 response.

 In the event that a provider decides to initiate a refill or partial fill for a remote prescription, an HL7 RDS^O13 message will be sent to the Pharmacy Manager.
 The Pharmacy Manager will direct the request to the appropriate site.
 The remote system executes the refill or partial fill action by locking the prescription, update the data for the refill or partial fill and unlocking the prescription.